 Blueberries: Blueberry tip borer - remove infested tissue when pruning.
 Plum curculio - Surround.
-Cranberry/cherry fruitworms - Entrust.
+Cranberry/cherry fruitworms - Entrust, Bacillus thuringiensis.
 Mites - Stylet oil.
 Japanese beetle - Neemix/Trilogy Thrips - Requiem Prime.

 In selecting a pesticide for control of small fruit pests, there are several factors that must be considered.
-Degree of control desired, type of fruit finish required by the market, type of spray used, compatibility with other pesticides, and effectiveness against other pests are some of the important factors that must be weighed.
+Degree of control desired, type of fruit finish required by the market, type of spray used, compatibility with other pesticides, effectiveness against other pests, and toxicity to insect natural enemies are some of the important factors that must be weighed.
 There are a large number of pesticides available for grower use which vary somewhat in their spectrum of activity and effectiveness on an individual pest.